Dictionary of New Zealand Biography

 Find out about our latest biographies here.

-What is the Dictionary of New Zealand Biography?
+What is the Dictionary of New Zealand Biography (DNZB)?

-The Dictionary was originally published in five print volumes between 1990 and 2000, covering the lives of people who came to prominence before 1960 and died before 1998.
+The DNZB was originally published in five print volumes between 1990 and 2000, covering the lives of people who came to prominence before 1960 and died before 1998.
 All the biographies were released on a stand-alone website in 2001, and relaunched as part of Te Ara in 2010.
-Since that time the Dictionary has been a solely digital product.
-Fifteen new biographies were launched in 2010-11, and a new batch of 25 biographies of women were published in 2018 to celebrate 125 years of women’s suffrage.
-From 2019 onwards new batches of entries are published in May and October each year.
+Since that time the Dictionary has been solely digital.
+Fifteen new biographies were launched in 2010–11, and a new batch of 25 biographies of women were published in 2018 to celebrate 125 years of women’s suffrage.
+New batches of entries have been published twice yearly since 2019.
 There are no current plans to produce further print volumes of the Dictionary, or to reprint the five original volumes.

 How are people selected for inclusion?

-The Dictionary of New Zealand Biography comprises people who have made a significant mark on New Zealand history across all fields of endeavour.
-It also includes biographies of people selected for their representativeness, and to help provide a balance of individuals from across New Zealand society.
-Living people are not eligible for inclusion.
+The DNZB comprises people who have made a significant mark on New Zealand history across all fields of endeavour.
+It also includes biographies of people selected for their representativeness, and to help provide a balance of individuals from across society.
+Living people are not eligible for inclusion, though they can be nominated for future consideration.

 Can I nominate someone for inclusion?